 Red Flag Warning

-Red flag warnings were in effect across the Southland Friday morning due to gusty winds, high temperatures and single-digit humidity levels.
+Red flag warnings were in effect across the Southland Wednesday, according to the National Weather Service.

 The National Weather Service says some areas of Southern California will experience an extended period of strong and potentially damaging winds.

 As high winds continue to blow through Southern California, the Red Flag fire warning has firefighters on high alert.